Veterans Employment in State Government

-- You are receiving a non-service connected pension from the US Department of Veterans Affairs.
+- Be receiving a non-service connected pension from the US Department of Veterans Affairs.

 - A person whose discharge or release from active duty was for a disability incurred or aggravated in the line of duty

-- Have a disability rating from the US Department of Veterans Affairs; or
+- Or have a disability rating from the US Department of Veterans Affairs

-- Awarded the Purple Heart for wounds received in combat.
+- Or awarded the Purple Heart for wounds received in combat